Hate in America

 I am tired of fighting.
 Our chiefs are killed.
 Looking Glass is dead.
 Toohoolhoolzote is dead.
 The old men are all dead.
 It is the young men who say, "Yes" or "No." He who led the young men [Olikut] is dead.
 It is cold, and we have no blankets.
 The little children are freezing to death.
 My people, some of them, have run away to the hills, and have no blankets, no food.
 No one knows where they are -- perhaps freezing to death.
 I want to have time to look for my children, and see how many of them I can find.
 Maybe I shall find them among the dead.
 Hear me, my chiefs!
 I am tired.
 My heart is sick and sad.
 From where the sun now stands I will fight no more forever.

 The Agenda of Economics--Tobacco raising in Maryland and Virginia and cotton production in the deeper South required inexpensive labor that was adaptable to a hot and humid climate.
-Indentured servitude in early America soon led to Africans being used as cheap slave labor.
-African American slave labor greatly contributed to the growth and wealth of the United States and to the prosperity of its people.
+Indentured servitude in early America soon led to Africans being used as cheap slave labor, which greatly contributed to the growth and wealth of the United States and to the prosperity of its white population.
 The almost free labor provided cheap resources, reduced production costs and enabled industries to be competitive.
 Substitution of manual labor for capital released the capital for investment in other industries.
 After institutionalized slavery had been abolished, institutionalized racism returned African Americans to a status close to slavery.
 Two centuries of slavery extended into another century of economic exploitation by segregation, unfair employment practices and violation of basic laws.

 Agenda of Racism--"Slavery was not born of racism.
 Racism was the consequence of slavery."
 (Eric Williams-Capitalism and Slavery) No citizens of the United States (other than Native Americans) have suffered the continuous persecution and economic denial of the African American population.
 African Americans were denied employment, housing, loans, mortgages, equal education, entrance to most universties, cultural benefits, restaurant seating, rest stops at hotels and motels, and other basic rights.
 They suffered beatings, cross burnings, lynchings and humiliation--separate places in transportation and water fountains.
 Until the Civil Rights laws of 1963 African Americans could not compete equally in the American system.
 By 1963, the financial and political control of the country and its institutions had been distributed to white hierarchies and their descendants, to those who took advantage and fought to preserve their advantage.
 By 1963 it had become impossible for the African American community to gain sufficient financial and political leadership in the United States.

 Racism also shackled the Chinese and oriental peoples.
-Chinese laborers had been brought to the United States in the latter part of the 19th century to carry huge loads over mountains during construction of the Trans-Continental Railroad and to perform hazardous tasks, such as dynamiting sides of hills to construct tunnels.
-After accomplishing the life-threatening tasks, the Chinese laborers were discarded, many times beaten and robbed, forced to wander the country without protections and without families.
+The U.S. brought Chinese laborers in the latter part of the 19th century to carry huge loads over mountains during construction of the Trans-Continental Railroad and to perform hazardous tasks, such as dynamiting sides of hills to construct tunnels.
+After accomplishing the life-threatening tasks, industry discarded the Chinese laborers, who were many times beaten and robbed, forced to wander the country without protections and without families.
 In 1882, the 47th Congress passed the Chinese exclusion law:

 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That from and after the expiration of ninety days next after the passage of this act, and until the expiration of ten years next after the passage of this act, the coming of Chinese laborers to the United States be, and the same is hereby, suspended; and during such suspension it shall not be lawful for any Chinese laborer to come, or, having so come after the expiration of said ninety days, to remain within the United States.